What is LTPP in Commercial Real Estate?

 LTPP, or loan to purchase price, is a metric that compares the size of the loan to the purchase price of the property.
-It's similar to loan to value (LTV) ratio, but slightly different, since the purchase price and the value of a property can often be different.
-However, much like LTV, LTPP is also a good measure of leverage-- the higher the LTPP, the more leverage the borrower/buyer is using.
+It's similar to loan to value (LTV) ratio, but slightly different, since the purchase price and the value of a property is often different.
+However, much like LTV, LTPP is also a good measure of leverage-- the higher the LTPP, the more leverage the borrower/buyer uses.

 For example, if a borrower took out a $900,000 loan on a commercial property priced at $1,000,000, the loan would have an LTPP of 90%-- regardless of the actual value of the property itself.

 In comparison, a similar metric, LTC, or loan to cost, is used to calculate the loan amount to the cost of a rehabilitation or construction project.
-LTC can be determined by taking the loan amount and dividing it by the total cost of the project.
-Higher LTPPs, LTVs, and LTCs all represent higher risks for lenders, so it's important to keep that in mind when applying for a commercial real estate loan.
+LTC is determined by dividing the loan amount by the total cost of the project.
+Higher LTPPs, LTVs, and LTCs all represent higher risks for lenders.
+As a result, it's important to remember this when applying for a commercial real estate loan.